igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 Min Stream Offset     {#min-stream-offset}
 -----------------

-Min Stream Offset that indicates the smallest retransmittable data offset for the stream.
-The receiver SHOULD NOT wait for any data at offsets smaller than Min Stream Offset to be retransmitted by the sender.
+Min Stream Offset indicates the smallest retransmittable data offset for the stream.
+The receiver SHOULD NOT wait for any data at offsets smaller than Min Stream Offset to be (re-)transmitted by the sender.
+The sender SHOULD NOT send any data at offsets smaller than Min Stream Offset.
 Initially, Min Stream Offset is 0 for all streams.

 Exempt Stream Bytes      {#exempt-stream-bytes}